 The Gophers allowed a total of 274 points in 2017 under Smith.
 The 274 points were the fewest that Minnesota allowed under a first-year head coach since 1978 when it gave up 267 points in 11 games.
 The 274 points were the fewest amount of points that Minnesota gave up in a season since 2004 when it yielded 273 points.
 Minnesota opponents averaged just 22.8 points per game in 2017, which was tied for the fourth fewest for a Gopher team since 2000.

-Smith comes to Minnesota from Arkansas where he spent the last three seasons as the defensive coordinator and secondary coach.
+Smith came to Minnesota from Arkansas where he spent three seasons as the defensive coordinator and secondary coach.